DataDog/datadogpy/DEVELOPMENT.md

 - The Default environment: It will run all Unit tests, Performance test and Integration tests not marked as `admin_needed`.
   - Execute this with the `tox` command.
 - The `integration-admin` environment: It will only run integration test marked with the `admin_needed` marker.
-  - Tests marked as `admin-needed` need a API and APP Key with admin permissions.
+  - Tests marked as `admin-needed` need an API and APP Key with admin permissions.
   - __!!!WARNING!!!__ These tests will use these keys to do destructive changes on your Datadog account.
     - __Never use keys for an organization that contains anything important!__.